Frequently Asked Questions

 What are dollhouse "components"?

-Should I seal the wood before assembly?
+Should I seal my dollhouse before assembly?

 Do I have to prime my dollhouse and what do I prime with?

-Should I wallpaper before, during or after assembly?
+Should I wallpaper before, during, or after assembly?

 • Certain areas, like slanted dormers in attics, are easier to wallpaper before assembly.